What is Acne?

 Fraxel Laser Treatments focus on the acne scar and stimulates the skin to create more collagen and rebuilding the skin cells elasticity.
 Most people can see results within the first 2 treatments.

-Schedule Your Acne Treatments at Sunflower Dermatology – Kansas City
+Schedule Your Acne Treatments at Epiphany Dermatology – Kansas City

 Acne Treatments are performed by Licensed Aestheticians overseen by Board-Certified Dermatologists at both our Riverside and St. Joseph, MO Locations.